 The idea behind cutting non-essential expenses and concentrating on paying only essential expenses is to leave enough money left over to put into savings for your education.

+The saved money could either be placed in a high-yield savings account, such as those offered by ING Direct or Emigrant Direct.
 You could also place the cash into a 529 education account offered by your state, or in another short-term investment fund such as a money-market account.
 The idea is to make sure this money is easily accessible and is only used for your education expenses.

 Of course, you should have already established an emergency fund for yourself consisting of a month or two of living expenses.